dgaydukov/cert-aws/sa/files/sa.md

 Automated discovery - specify rules and product info (name of software, publisher, version) and based on this LM will detect if specified software used.
 Resource inventory - lm uses Systems Manager inventory to track on-premises instances, by default inventory keeps info for 30 days.
 So even if your on-premise instance is not pingable LM still will count it as active.
 To be more accurate general advice is to manually deregister instance from SM inventory once you shut it down on-premise.

+###### Elastic Transcoder
+ET - highly scalable & cost effective tool to convert/transcode video/audio from source format into pc/smartphone/tablet format.
+You create pipeline, specify input & output s3 bucket, and also s3 bucket for thumbnail.
+Then create a job on pipeline, that would transcode files.
+In job you can specify start/end time, so you can convert not whole file but only part of it, and you would be charged for this part only.
+Pipeline acts like a queue for jobs, and process jobs in order they were added, but it can also process them simultaneously.
+Preset - template with settings that transcoder apply while running jobs (codec or video resolution).
+You can use existing presets or create your own.
+You can use SNS to notify of job start/complete/warn/error.